-Introduction to Windsurfing, How to Hold a Good Laughter Therapy Workshop, and Tasty, Healthy and Wholesome Cooking are some examples of the summer courses the Miguel Hernández University of Elche (UMH) will offer in its 2015 Summer Courses.
-This morning, UMH Rector, Jesús Pastor Ciurana, Vice Rector for Culture and University Extension, Tatiana Sentamans, and University Summer Courses director, Enrique Conejero, presented the 2015 Summer Courses.
-In this edition, the sixteenth, the UMH offers 93 courses at 20 locations within the province of Alicante.
+New Tendencies in Comprehensive Water Cycle Management, The World of the Terrorist, and Emotional Intelligence and Mindfulness are some of the courses that the Miguel Hernández University of Elche (UMH) is offering in the seventeenth edition of its Summer Courses.
+UMH Rector, Jesús Pastor Ciurana, Vice Rector for Culture and University Extension, Tatiana Sentamans, and Summer Course Director, Enrique Conejero, presented the 2016 Summer Courses this morning, which begin starting next week.
+In this year's edition, the UMH is offering 103 courses that are given at 21 locations throughout the province of Alicante.

 Dual Bachelor's in Law and Business Administration and Management to be offered at the UMH starting next year

 The Miguel Hernández University of Elche (UMH) will offer the Dual Bachelor's in Law and Business Administration and Management for the upcoming 2016-17 academic year.
 By adapting its academic offering to the current social environment, one that is more globalized and competitive, the UMH values the interest in the implementation of this double degree.
 Sixty places will be available for its first class.

 University students who moderately consume beer or wine adhere more to a Mediterranean Diet, according to a UMH study